-The Crime Severity Index (CSI) assesses the severity of criminality in Edmonton by measuring both the volume of EPS-reported criminal incidents and weighting for more severe crime, while factoring for Edmonton's population.
+The Crime Severity Index (CSI) assesses the criminal harm in Edmonton by measuring the volume of EPS-reported criminal incidents and their relative crime severity.
 The CSI is available for any city or region across Canada, and is indexed to equal 100 for Canada for the year 2006.

 The CSI is also available when looking specifically at violent crime or non-violent crime.